MihaiAC/miscellaneous-projects/django_exploration/django_notes/General notes.md

 `from django.db.models import Q `ClassName.objects.filter(Q(rating__lt=3)|Q(is_bestselling=True))`

+"id: may not exist, but "pk" always does.

 Cached queries?

 Use django.core.validators to .. validate the data.

 (blank=True) != (null=True)
 If blank = True, must provide a default value for non-string fields.
 For string fields, blank is naturally an empty string.

+`get_absolute_url` override on model object